Nata Lee Flaunts Incredible Curves In Plunging Crop Top & Sticks Out Her Tongue In Instagram Video

 The clip showed the 21-year-old posing in what appears to be her bedroom with a bed, a potted plant, and posters in the background.
 According to the geotag, the video was filmed in Moscow, Russia.

 Nata stood in front of a mirror while holding her smartphone.
 She jutted out her hips and looked at her phone screen with a small smile playing on her lips.
-The video ends with the model moving her phone closer to the mirror, as she playfully stuck out her tongue.
+The video ended with the model moving her phone closer to the mirror, as she playfully stuck out her tongue.

 Nata sizzled in a plunging long-sleeved crop top and a pair of figure-hugging beige pants.
 The revealing outfit put her ample cleavage and toned midsection on full display.
 She finished off the look with a cream-colored baker boy cap and a sparkling belly button ring.
 The blond bombshell also wore her honey-colored hair down in a slightly tousled style.